 International trade in goods

 This article discusses the development of the European Union’s (EU) international trade in goods.
-It considers the EU’s share in world import and export markets, intra-EU trade, the EU’s main trading partners, and the EU’s most widely traded product categories.
+It considers the EU’s share in world import and export markets, intra-EU trade (trade between EU Member States), the EU’s main trading partners, and the EU’s most widely traded product categories.

 The EU-28 accounts for around 15 % of the world’s trade in goods.
 The value of international trade in goods significantly exceeds that of services (by about three times), reflecting the nature of some services which makes them harder to trade across borders.